htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     lost for a partially completed job.

  STEP 4: The Account Domain.
-    Enter the machine’s accounting (or UID) domain.
+    Enter the machine's accounting (or UID) domain.
 On this version of HTCondor for Windows, this setting is only used for user priorities (see section \ `User Priorities and
     Negotiation <../admin-manual/user-priorities-negotiation.html>`__)